AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-target-connection.md

 >[!IMPORTANT]
 >
 >Before creating an [!DNL Adobe Target] connection, read the guide on how to [configure personalization destinations for same-page and next-page personalization](../../ui/configure-personalization-destinations.md).
 This guide takes you through the required configuration steps for same-page and next-page personalization use cases, across multiple Experience Platform components.
+Same-page and next-page personalization requires you to use a datastream ID when configuring the Adobe Target connection.

 ## Export type and frequency {#export-type-frequency}